First-principles screening of materials with extreme effective masses: Results

 \subsection{Effective mass distribution}

-Figure~\ref{fig:effmass_vs_bandgap} summarizes the dependence of the maximum absolute effective mass tensor eigenvalue on the band gap at three different dopings for the full set of semiconductors considered in this work.
+Figure~\ref{fig:effmass_vs_bandgap} summarizes the dependence of the maximum absolute effective mass tensor eigenvalue on the band gap at three different doping levels for the full set of semiconductors considered in this work.
+We focus on eigenvalues, because the principal components of the effective-mass tensor provide an orientation-independent measure of band curvature.
 Materials with small band gaps exhibit a particularly wide spread of effective masses, spanning several orders of magnitude.
-Points concentrated near zero band gap correspond to compounds that are nearly metallic at the PBEsol level and are affected by the non-zero temperature broadening of the Fermi–Dirac distribution.
-Because PBEsol underestimates band gaps, many of these very small-gap entries are likely to be semiconductors with more moderate transport behaviour when described by calculations involving higher level of theory.
+Points concentrated near zero band gap correspond to compounds that are nearly Kohn-Sham metals at the PBEsol level and are affected by the non-zero temperature broadening of the Fermi-Dirac distribution.
+Because Kohn-Sham DFT at the semi-local level underestimates band gaps, many of these very small-gap entries are likely to be semiconductors with more moderate transport behaviour when described by calculations involving higher levels of theory.
 The impact of temperature and band-gap underestimation on these trends is analysed in detail in the next Section.

-The final step before preparing a ranked list of candidates was to select an appropriate doping level.
+The final step before preparing a ranked list of candidates is to select an appropriate doping level.
 The key to capture the physics is to probe only the edge of the conduction or valence band.
 As discussed in \cite{ashcroft}, these are the only electrons or holes that contribute to electrical conductivity, so the chemical potential should be positioned close to the band edges.
 This approach provides an estimate of the conductivity effective mass, which is relatively easy to measure and can be thought of as an average of all the peaks close to the valence or conduction band edges.
-We found the value of $10^{18}$ $\text{cm}^{-3}$ to give the best results and it is consistently with prior studies \cite{boltztrap_eff_mass}.
+We found the value of $10^{18}~\text{carriers/cm}^{-3}$ to give the best results, consistent with prior studies \cite{boltztrap_eff_mass}.